project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/42-armin-steuernagel-how-to-keep-your-mission-driven-company-independent-and-raise-capital.md

 ---
-title: 42 Armin Steuernagel, how to keep your mission driven company independent and raise capital
+title: 42 Armin Steuernagel How To Keep Your Mission Driven Company Independent And Raise Capital
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2018-11-14)